-The WeiAvg algorithm works conditional on the strong correlation of \textit{projection} with entropy.
-When we decrease the local epochs or by any means cause the local model under-fitted a lot, the correlation of \textit{projection} with entropy may decrease, which will lead the WeiAvg based on \textit{projection} could not achieve better performance over FedAvg.
+The WeiAvgCS algorithm works conditional on the strong correlation of \textit{projection} with variance.
+When we decrease the local epochs or by any means cause the local model under-fitted a lot, the correlation may decrease, which will lead to the WeiAvgCS failing.
 The experimental results on FashionMNIST, as depicted in Fig. \ref{heatmap_NotWorking}, demonstrate the effect of under-fitting.
-It can be observed that reducing local epochs to 1 or 2 weakens the correlation between \textit{projection} and entropy.
-Consequently, in Fig. \ref{DifferentLocalEpochs}, WeiAvg tends to exhibit poorer performance than FedAvg.
-Conversely, when the number of local epochs is increased to 5 or 10, the correlation becomes stronger, leading to enhanced convergence performance for WeiAvg.
+It can be observed that reducing local epochs to 1 or 2 weakens the correlation.
+Consequently, in Fig. \ref{DifferentLocalEpochs}, WeiAvgCS tends to exhibit poorer performance than FedAvg.
+Conversely, when the number of local epochs is increased to 5 or 10, the correlation becomes stronger, leading to enhanced convergence performance for WeiAvgCS.